Main Characters

 Scooby-Doo!
 Mystery Incorporated

-Mayor Fred Jones Senior is the mayor of Crystal Cove and Fred's fake dad.
-He doesn't approve of the gang solving mysteries and wants Crystal Cove to be known as a haunted attraction.
+Mayor Fred Jones Senior is the mayor of Crystal Cove.
+He doesn't approve of the gang solving mysteries, because he wants Crystal Cove to be known as a haunted attraction.
 He attempts to pressure Fred into being a "normal boy," but Fred refuses to listen to him, even though he wants validation from his father.

 Voice Actor